-Checking learner progress will reveal how far along completion they are.
-You can see which modules they’ve completed and if they’re moving at a rate you’re expecting.
-Looking at student specific usage lets you monitor each person’s performance so you can step in if you see anything unusual.
+Checking learner progress reveals how far along the course they are.
+With this training metric, you can see which modules they’ve completed and if they’re moving at a rate you’re expecting.
+Looking at student-specific usage lets you monitor each person’s performance so you can step in if you see anything unusual.
 This sort of report, when compared against others, can help you identify high performers vs. low performers.

 Assessments individually or collectively can also tell you if the information you’re delivering is being received the way you want it to.

-Some of the best indicators for knowledge gain are pre-course assessments, post-course assessments and self-assessments, which should all align with the learning objectives you developed in advance.
+Many would argue that this is the main training metric you need to track in order to report the success of your program.
+Some of the best indicators for knowledge gain are pre-course assessments, post-course assessments, and self-assessments, which should all align with the learning objectives you developed in advance.
 Ask participants the same questions before the training as after, and you’ll be able to see an increase or plateau of knowledge.
-If increase isn’t significant enough, it’s time to change something.
+If the increase isn’t significant enough, it’s time to change something.

 Knowledge-gain is an improvement percentage that is the ratio of positive change.
 How to Calculate Improvement Percentage from Sciencing has a helpful how-to.

 Certificates are a powerful motivator for many employees, and they’re required for many healthcare training courses.
 Checking your LMS reports for how many certificates were earned—and by whom—can help you make sure you’re reaching your objectives.

 With the work it takes to implement a training program, it can be difficult to find time and resources to evaluate its effectiveness.
 By ignoring how well (or poorly) your training program is engaging participants and making a difference in their work, you could be wasting time and money.